 Rectal prolapse occurs when part or your entire rectum (last part of your colon where stool is stored) falls out of your anus (back passage).

-Prolapse can happen to young children but it is most often seen in older patients who may have a history of constipation.
+Rectal prolapse can happen to young children, but it's most often seen in older patients who may have a history of constipation.

-In some cases, treatment of the underlying problem causing the prolapse (i.e. constipation) may resolve the prolapse.
-Your consultant may recommend changes in your diet along with laxatives, stool softeners or bulking agents to ease constipation.
+In some cases, treating the underlying problem causing the prolapse (i.e. constipation) may resolve it.
+To ease constipation, your consultant may recommend changes in your diet along with laxatives, stool softeners or bulking agents.

-If conservative methods to treat your rectal prolapse are not successful your consultant may recommend surgery.
-There are several techniques rectal prolapse repair.
-Your surgeon will chose the best method based on your own situation.
+If conservative methods to treat your rectal prolapse aren't successful, your consultant may recommend surgery.

 What happens during a rectopexy?

 A rectopexy is usually done under general anaesthetic, so you'll be asleep.

 The procedure can be performed by either laparoscopic (keyhole) or open surgery.
 Your surgeon will choose the best method for your situation.

 During the procedure

 - If you're having a laparoscopic rectopexy, your surgeon will make several small incisions (cuts) in your abdomen.
 They'll use these cuts to insert a laparoscope (thin telescope with a light and camera) and surgical instruments through thin tubes.
 If your surgeon is performing open surgery they'll make a larger incision in your abdomen